 At the moment, there are a few ways to incorporate design system documentation in your Figma libraries:

-- Give styles and components meaningful names
+- Give styles, components, and variables meaningful names

 - Add links to external documentation to components

 You can attach a short description and a link to your components.
 This allows you to better communicate a component’s intended use.

 Figma will look at component descriptions when returning search results.
 So you can use descriptions to tag components with relevant keywords.
 It won’t be possible to capture every detail in this description field, so have a think about what information will be most important.